GeoLawWatch: Tracking Weather & Climate Legislation

 Atmosphere; dispersion of items intended to affect weather, prohibited

-• Prohibition: No person may knowingly inject, release, or disperse, by any means, any chemical compound, substance, or apparatus within or above the state.
+Prohibition: No person may knowingly inject, release, or disperse any chemical compound, substance, or apparatus within or above Alabama for the purpose of affecting weather, including temperature or the intensity of sunlight.

 History